Monday, December 10, 2007

 Creative Quilting techniques used: “bubble-quilted” background (p.
 14); raw-edge mounted (p.
 101); portrait line drawing (p.
 194)

-April.
-My first ideas for my journal quilt focus on techniques I want to try.
+techniques I want to try.
 I am camping with my son’s Boy Scout crew in the beautiful mountains of West Virginia, sitting by a peaceful pond and reading the Creative Quilting Book.
 The portrait line drawing technique sparks my imagination and gives me an idea for my theme.
 Hmmm.
 I decide I’ll do a portrait of myself and then add embellishments that describe who I am.

 May.
 I want to make that cool bubble-quilted background and just play.
 I need a break from my projects with close deadlines.
 Just sewing circles will be fun